Ivan Kulesh

-Ivan Kulesh (Іван Кулеш; 1986 – November 2016) was a Belarusian criminal and serial killer.
+Ivan Kulesh (Іван Кулеш; 1986 – 5 November 2016) was a Belarusian criminal and serial killer.
 Between 2013 and 2014, the drunken Kulesh killed three saleswomen in two stores in the Lida District, Grodno Region, after which he stole money and goods.
 For his crimes, he was sentenced to death and subsequently executed.

-Biography
+Early life

-An orphan since 6 months old (his mother died shortly after birth, and never knew his father), Kulesh was brought up in an orphanage with his brother and sister.
-He graduated from the 9th grade school, and at age 18, was convicted of theft.
-After his release, Ivan was engaged in temporary part-time work for his neighbors, worked for a while at an autoservice station and at a construction site, as well as picking berries and mushrooms.
+An orphan since six months of age—Kulesh's mother died shortly after his birth, and he never knew his father—Kulesh was brought up in an orphanage with his brother and sister.
+He graduated from the ninth grade at school, and at age 18 was convicted of theft.
+After his release, Ivan was engaged in temporary part-time work for his neighbours, an auto service station, and a construction site, as well as picking berries and mushrooms.
 Officially, he was registered in the Baranovichy District, but lived in the Lida District.